PeterDrake/sky/pipeline_and_directories.md

 ## Train the Model

-1. Set the experiment name and choice of network definition file in config.py.
+1. Set the experiment name in config.py.
 The training process won't allow the user to continue if the experiment name is already in results/experiment_log.csv or the code is not in a clean git state.
-1. Build the network.
+1. Set the network architecture name in config.py.
+The corresponding .py file in src gives the definition of the network architecture.
-1. Train the network and save it in a directory for the current experiment (also updating the experiment log).
+1. Build and train the network.
+The result is saved in a directory for the current experiment (also updating the experiment log).

 ## Apply the Network